-The American Society of Bariatric Physicians® (ASBP®) is the leading association for clinical physicians and other providers dedicated to the comprehensive medical treatment of patients affected by obesity and associated conditions.
+The American Society of Bariatric Physicians® (ASBP®) is the leading association for physicians and other health care providers dedicated to the comprehensive medical treatment of patients affected by obesity and associated conditions.
 Many ASBP-member physicians also hold certification from the American Board of Obesity Medicine.

 Focusing on Clinical Obesity Medicine